"Cursed be their rage, for it is fierce; and their anger, for it is cruel." (Gen. 49:7)

 Jacob's blessing to Simeon and Levi sounds more like a curse than a blessing.
 Still, the Sages noted that Jacob was careful not to curse his sons, but only their anger.

-What does it mean to "curse anger"?
+But what does it mean to "curse anger"?

 Two Types of Angry Individuals